 - Auto range: 100-12800 – now this setting is particularly useful when shooting in “Auto ISO” mode.
 I am typically not comfortable with noise above ISO 12800 on the EOS R6, so I keep the maximum range limited to 12800.

 - Min. shutter spd.: Auto – with the “Auto” setting, the camera will automatically adjust the shutter speed of the camera to the reciprocal rule.
 For steady hands and good posture, this might be sufficient.
 However, if you have shaky hands, then the default “Auto” setting might not do justice to keep you away from camera shake.
-If you notice blur in your images, you can move the slider under “Auto” to the right towards “Faster” with the top dial, which will double the shutter speed value.
+If you notice blur in your images, you can move the slider under “Auto” to the right towards “Faster” with the top dial, which will use a shutter speed that’s twice as fast.

 - HDR PQ Settings: Default.
 If you are planning to shoot HDR video or stills, you can enable it from here.